-Dig a hole at least twice as deep and twice as wide as each dormant bulb.
-Set the bulb in the hole with the pointed end facing downward, then cover it completely with 1-2 inches of soil.
-Firm the soil around the bulb and water thoroughly.
+Dig a hole twice as deep and twice as wide as each dormant bulb.
+Each hole should be large enough to allow the bulb to be covered with 1 to 2 inches of soil.
+Place the bulb in the hole with the pointed end facing up and cover with soil.
+Firm the soil and water thoroughly.
 CONTINUING CARE

-Adequate and consistent watering is essential for your plants.
+Adequate and consistent watering is essential during your plant's first year in the garden.
 Infrequent, long soakings of water that thoroughly saturate the soil are more effective than frequent, light applications of water.

 Due to variable geographical and environmental conditions, a specific watering schedule is difficult to define.
 However, as a rule of thumb, you should not allow the soil or the original root ball to completely dry out.
-You may need to water as often as every few days in periods of drought and extreme summer heat.
+During the first summer, you may need to water as often as every few days in periods of drought and extreme summer heat.
 To determine if your plant needs water, dig a few inches into the soil next to the plant.
 If the soil is dry 2-3 inches below the surface, it is time to water.